Marquis Reagent Testing Kit

 - Additional information

-• Pay only $15 each when you buy five or more individual testing kits.
+• Pay $15 each when you buy five or more individual testing kits.

 • Mix and match okay.
 Discounts automatically applied at checkout.

-Reagents are chemicals that change color when they come into contact with certain drugs, enabling you to detect their presence in a sample.
-Reagents cannot, however, detect every drug, nor can they tell you how pure or potent your drugs are.
+Reagents are chemicals that turn certain colors when they come into contact with certain drugs.
+Reagents cannot detect every drug, nor can they tell you how pure or potent your drugs are.
 Even if you get the expected color reactions for the drug you want, there could still be one or more other drugs present.
 This is because:

 - Not all drugs change color with reagents.

 - A very tiny quantity of a drug may not produce a visible color change.